darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/scripts.md

 Installing or updating scripts requires [git](https://git-scm.com/) to be installed and available on your path.

-The module can be disabled in [preferences > lua options](../../../preferences-settings/lua-options.md) by disabling lua scripts.
+The module can be disabled in [preferences > Lua options](../../../preferences-settings/lua-options.md) by disabling Lua scripts.

 # module controls